mechanical-turk/cobalt-base/README.md

 Step 1: Setup

-- Go to https://github.com/keremkazan/cobalt-starter to get the boilerplate code.
+- Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.

 Step 2: Start Coding!